 - LGBTQ Issues

-I currently accept debit/credit card.
+I currently accept cash, check, and debit/credit card.
 Payment is due at the end of each session.
 In the event you need to cancel your appointment, a 24-hour notice is required to avoid being charged for the session.